by Ricardo E. Carbajal & Johannes

 weight 65 pounds

 Superior bonding capability with the handler, guide-able and responsive with pronounced desire to perform.
-But she is social and easy to handle anyone can work with her.

 Stella vom True Haus